 “Why didn’t somebody tell me this thirty years ago?
 I could have been sitting on the couch talking to her fifteen minutes every night instead of doing all this stuff.”Norm, a poor guy from The 5 Love Languages

 This quote was the funniest thing I read in the 5 Love Languages.

-Poor Norm assumed the Do Nice Stuff strategy would tame his wife’s bitchy beast, so he cooked, cleaned, and chored like crazy.
+Poor Norm assumed the Do Nice Stuff strategy would tame his wife’s resentment, so he cooked, cleaned, and did chores like crazy.

 Pay attention to which of the five strategies your partner’s using on you.
-Odds are they’re doing to you what they want you to reciprocate with.
+They’re likely doing to you what they want you to reciprocate with.

 What does your partner complain about most that you don’t do?
 (Or request, if they’re in a good mood.)

 That’s probably linked to the strategy you need to use.

 Whittle down to the right strategy by asking questions like this:

 Would you be happier with me if I,

 A) Met you at work to go to lunch together, just the two of us.